mobolic/facebook-sdk/CONTRIBUTING.rst

 All potential code changes should be submitted as pull requests on Github.
-A pull request should only include commits directly applicable to its change (e.g. a pull request that adds a new feature should include PEP8 changes in an unrelated area of the code).
+A pull request should only include commits directly applicable to its change (e.g. a pull request that adds a new feature should not include PEP8 changes in an unrelated area of the code).

 Code Style
 ----------